sawaloneman/subliminal_audio/README.md

 ## Installation

 Run the following script to install all necessary system and Python dependencies.
 This script installs Python 3, pip, ffmpeg, espeak, Chromium (for Selenium automation), and every required Python library.
+Hosted environments such as Streamlit Cloud can skip the system packages—the app now bundles an ffmpeg binary via `imageio-ffmpeg` and uses the network-based `gTTS` engine by default—yet the installer remains available for local development.

 ```bash
 ./install_dependencies.sh